 Evade distance: You can hold down the

-evade button to glide further than just by tapping it.
-This can be further extended with Evade Distance Up chips.
+evadebutton to glide further than just by tapping it.
+This can be further extended with Evade Range Up chips.

 Long jumps: You can massively extend your jump distance by combining all the aerial moves in the game.
 You can double jump, have your pod throw you (

-jump button while in the air) for landing slowly while still moving slightly in a chosen direction.
+jumpbutton while in the air) for landing slowly while still moving in a chosen direction.

-Hacking: Lock-on works in hacking, even though there is no visual indicator.
+Hacking: Lock-on works in hacking, even if there is no visual indicator.

-Chip efficiency: While for most chips +8 is the only way to get the maximum out of it, there are a few exceptions where combining multiple low level chips can get the same effect easier and/or using less space.
+Chip efficiency: While for most chips +8 is the most efficient way to get the maximum effect, there are a few exceptions where combining multiple low level chips can get the same effect easier and/or using less space (assuming lowest chip cost).
 See reference for specifics.

 Fish for $: If you need money, especially early in the game, do some fishing and sell what you catch.
 Most fish can be sold for couple thousand $ each.